 A series of video lectures on TLA+ that assumes only a basic understanding of programming concepts.
 Most beginners will find this the best way to learn TLA+.
 However, it does not discuss PlusCal.
-Useful TLA+ operators not described in the video are explained here.
+Useful TLA+ operators not described in the videos are explained here.

 The LearnTLA Web Site This web site, written and maintained by Hillel Wayne, is a beginning course in PlusCal.
 It covers just about all of PlusCal's programming-like constructs, but not all of the TLA+ mathematical operators that can be used in PlusCal expressions.
 There are currently a number of minor problems with this course, plus one major one.
 A PlusCal algorithm can be written in either of two syntaxes; the book uses the P syntax, while most engineers will prefer the C syntax.
 I hope these problems will eventually be corrected.